dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-4.md

 :::zone pivot="vs"

 SQL Server Express LocalDB is a lightweight version of the SQL Server Express database engine that's targeted for program development.
 LocalDB starts on demand and runs in user mode, so there's no complex configuration.
-By default, LocalDB database creates `*.mdf` files in the `C:\Users\{USER}\` directory, where the `{USER}` placeholder is the system's user ID.
+By default, master database files (`*.mdf`) are placed in the `C:/Users/{USER}` directory, where the `{USER}` placeholder is the system's user ID.

 From the **View** menu, open **SQL Server Object Explorer** (SSOX).